 With its goal of immersion, installation in art can take on many different forms and use a myriad of different materials.
 One can imagine the kind of materials that artists might use to evoke certain sounds, smells, touches, or even tastes.
 Installation art can thus utilize a wide range of materials, including the more traditional ones like painting, sculpture, or photography, but it can also use unusual mediums such as light, electronics or projections, dance, and sound, or even tea leaves, grass, and dirt.

-There is no limitation on which materials can be used in Installation art.
+There is no limitation on which materials can be used in installation art.

 How Did Installation Art Develop?

-Installation art was thus hugely inspired by Dadaism and the avant-garde artists of the time.
+Installation art was thus hugely inspired by Dadaism and the Avant-Garde artists of the time.

-Installation Art Examples You Should Know
+Famous Installation Art Examples You Should Know

 Installation art is a very exciting art genre to explore and below are some of the most recognizable and memorable Installation art examples ever made.
 This section will look at ten artists you should know that made unique contributions to the genre of Installation art.
 One prominent work of each artist will be discussed to help us define what is Installation art.